indykiss/DataStructures-Algos/README.md

 # Data structures and algos and big O, oh my!
-As a bootcamp graduate with a good amount of practical software engineering under my belt, I've realized that my knowledge of data structures and algorithms are a bit lacking.
-Not having a traditional computer science background will do that to ya.
+As a bootcamp graduate with a good amount of practical software engineering under my belt, I've realized that my knowledge of data structures and algorithms are a bit lacking, by not having a traditional computer science background.

 So I'm going to review concepts and think about how to solve problems.